 1. Rewrite, rewrite, rewrite.
 Then self-edit your story until it’s the best you can do.

 2. Make sure you belong to a critique group in your genre.
-Submit your ms for critique.
+Submit your manuscript for critique.

 4. Resubmit the manuscript to the critique group again.
 See if you’ve revised or removed all the problem areas.